Overpopulation – the human plague

 Drastic solutions are needed, and politicians and businessmen should stop irresponsibly urging people to have more children to “boost the economy” – the economy can’t keep growing indefinitely (as they seem to think it can) as there are only finite resources on Earth (and in space).
 The Earth’s environment is not coping now with nearly 7 billion humans; how much worse will it be when growth reaches 8 or 9 billion by the middle of this century as predicted?

-The much-publicized “solutions” for climate change such as carbon emissions taxes are only superficial actions that do nothing to address the basic cause of environmental problems: more people competing for ever-dwindling resources.
+The much-publicized “solutions” for climate change such as carbon emissions taxes or living more frugally are only superficial actions that do nothing to address the basic cause of environmental problems: more people competing for ever-dwindling resources.
 Reduce population growth and humanity’s environmental impact on the Earth will also be lessened.

 Fewer humans will therefore make life pleasanter for everyone.